-According to research by the American Farmland Trust, large blocks of permanently protected land are one of the most effective sprawl management tools.
+According to research by the American Farmland Trust and the University of Pennsylvania, large blocks of permanently protected land are one of the most effective sprawl management tools.
 AGZs are local or regional areas of concentrated agricultural conservation easements.

 Large blocks of protected farmland can be a physical barrier to urban and suburban sprawl.
 AGZs are permanently protected from development, creating a buffer between urban areas and agricultural lands.
 These protected farms and forests can slow down encroachment and preserve the rural character of an area.